andrea-anf/andrea-anf.github.io/README.md

 * Key Responsabilities:
     * Design and maintain scalable and secure **AWS Cloud infrastructures** with containerized environments
     * Implement and maintain **Infrastructure as Code (IAC)** to automate infrastructure provisioning and improve system reliability
-    * **Identity and Access Management (IAM)**, handling permissions and access control following best practices and principles
+    * Manage **Identity and Access Management (IAM)**, handling permissions and access control following best practices and principles
     * Implement and maintain **CI/CD pipelines** to automate the building and deployment of services
-    * **Fine-tuning and troubleshooting** on working environments with high workloads
+    * **Fine-tune and troubleshoot** on production environments with high workloads
 * Achievements:
     * Collaborated with high-profile clients across diverse industries, including:
         - [RAI - Radiotelevisione Italiana](https://www.rai.it/)